Medically reviewed by Drugs.com. Last updated on May 14, 2022.

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Drug or alcohol abuse or dependence or
+- Alcohol or drug abuse or dependence, history of or

 - Weakened physical condition—Use with caution.
 May make these conditions worse.